Collective or Class Actions and Claims Aggregation in Germany

 Germany has a civilian legal system that is alien to collective or class actions and, in principle, any form of punitive or lump-sum damages compensation.
 Collective interests are traditionally defended by qualified associations, which can bring actions for injunction or the skimming of profits resulting from an infringement against commercial parties in specific areas of law, without, however, resulting in any individual compensation.

 Regarding damages litigation, the German procedural landscape is characterised by a predominance of individual claims for compensation of individually incurred damages, which have to be substantiated and proven by the claimant in every single case.
 Nevertheless, in the past two decades, several major cases attracting the attention of the press and the claimant bar have developed into ‘mass litigation’, sometimes involving several tens of thousands of individual claims pending in all regional courts in Germany.
 This tendency began after the bursting of the ‘dotcom bubble’ and continued in the aftermath of the financial crisis of 2008–2009, with a focus on investor, mis-selling and capital market disputes.
-Currently, several tens of thousands of individual claims filed against Volkswagen AG in the ‘diesel’ context are pending in German courts.
+Over the last four years, several tens of thousands of individual claims were filed in German courts in the ‘diesel’ context.
 Both phenomena, capital market and mass consumer ‘diesel litigation’, have incentivised the German legislator to develop special instruments of aggregated or model actions.
 The model action developed for consumer claims covers all areas of law and would therefore theoretically also apply to follow-on competition litigation by consumers, a business field not yet explored by the German claimant bar.
 This chapter will analyse whether that instrument effectively responds to the specific requirements of consumer follow-on litigation.

 German tradition of association claims in specific areas of law